 The fossil was actually recovered from the Hakataramea Valley in South Canterbury 30 years ago in January 1988.
 However, it was only worked up in recent years with Dr. Tsai – who is now currently working at the National Taiwan University – beginning his thesis only a few years ago.
 The thesis provided the analytical framework to identify and name the new whale.

 The research paper announcing the new archaic baleen whale was published today in the scientific journal, Royal Society Open Science.

-The skull was about one metre long and the body about five metres, which means it was a reasonably small species, Professor Fordyce says.
+The skull was about one meter long and the body about five meters, which means it was a reasonably small species, Professor Fordyce says.
 “That’s about half the size of an adult minke whale.”

-It was previously known that the baleen whales can take on board thousands of litres of water in the lower jaws which they scoop open to get great mouthfuls of water and food.
-Toipahautea waitaki’s jaws were toothless, long and narrow, Professor Fordyce says, suggesting that it fed in a similar way to the modern-day minke whales.
+It was previously known that the baleen whales can take on board thousands of liters of water in the lower jaws which they scoop open to get great mouthfuls of water and food.
+Toipahautea waitaki’s jaws were toothless, long, and narrow, Professor Fordyce says, suggesting that it fed in a similar way to the modern-day minke whales.

 Professor Fordyce expects the ancient whales’ history books may keep being rewritten in years to come.

 “We are pretty sure there are some species [of baleen whale] that will be older than these.
 But right now it anchors the modern baleen whale lineage to at least 27.5 million years.”

 The Toipahautea waitaki fossil was collected during fieldwork funded by a grant from the National Geographic Society with further lab work also funded by the Society.